Net promoter score: Predicting customer loyalty

 The primary objective of the net promoter score methodology is to infer customer loyalty (as evidenced by repurchase and referral) to a product, service, brand, or company on the basis of respondents' responses to a single survey item.
+NPS ratings reflect multiple underlying drivers of customer loyalty, including customer trust.
 The use of the NPS score in addition to revenue retention rates and customer retention rates may offer valuable customer insights and may offer a better predictability of customer loyalty rates.

 As it represents responses to a single survey item, the validity and reliability of any corporation's NPS ultimately depend on collecting a large number of ratings from individual human users.
 However, market research surveys are typically distributed by email, and response rates to such surveys have been declining steadily in recent years.
 In the face of criticism of the net promoter score, the proponents of the net promoter approach claim that the "recommend" question is of similar predictive power to other metrics, but that it presents a number of practical benefits to other more complex metrics.
 Proponents also argue that analyses based on third-party data are inferior to those conducted by companies on their own customer sets, and that the practical benefits of the approach (including a short survey, a simple concept to communicate, and corporations' ability to follow up with customers) outweigh possible statistical inferiority to other metrics.

 Criticism

 While the net promoter score has gained popularity among business executives and is considered a widely used instrument for measuring customer loyalty in practice, it has also generated controversy in academic and market research circles.
 Scholarly critique has questioned whether the NPS is at all a reliable predictor of company growth.
 Other researchers have noted that there is no empirical evidence that the "likelihood to recommend" question is a better predictor of business growth than other customer-loyalty questions (e.g., overall satisfaction, likelihood to purchase again, etc.), and that the "likelihood to recommend" question does not measure anything different from other conventional loyalty-related questions.

-A further issue with NPS is that doesn't offer a detailed insight into specific issues or identify specific areas for improvement.
+A further issue with NPS is that does not offer a detailed insight into specific issues or identify specific areas for improvement.
 Furthermore there is a concern of potential bias as NPS tends to focus on the extremes and devalues passive customers.

 Many consumers in 2025 complain about being bombarded with too many requests for ratings.
 Reichheld himself criticized over-use as a "tragedy of the commons".
 He recommended tracking repeat customers and referrals by other means, and conducting a small number of conversations if needed to identify problems and opportunities for improvement.

 Some employees face discipline, financial consequences, or firing if they get low ratings, and many complain that some of the factors that consumers put into ratings are beyond their control.
 Reichheld recommended de-linking NPS from employee compensation, saying it made employees care less about pleasing customers and more about getting a high rating.